TMAG's programs open up a world of learning for students of all ages, as well as teachers and the broader community.

 Programs are divided into primary learning programs, suitable for students from kindergarten to year six, and secondary learning programs, suitable for students from year seven onwards.
 Most programs are available free of charge to government and non-government schools and are delivered by learning and discovery specialists.
+Please note that some programs are offered on limited dates.
+Please check details on the programs pages before selecting.

 Professional development programs for teachers include a variety of exhibition previews, workshops and information sessions to help teachers make the most of the learning opportunities the Museum has to offer, and to support learning back in the classroom.